 The most common is a conflict with very early Wafadrives and the Multiface 1.
 The Multiface 1 should be connected to the left hand slot at the back of the Wafadrive, which should be automatically initiated by the Wafadrive when needed.

 If you are having problems, then look through the RS-232 edge connector at the bottom right hand side.
 Looking in, you should see purple, red and white wires connected to the top of the bus.
 If not, you have a very early Wafadrive unit and you will not be able to use the Multiface.

-Failure rate (through the tape snapping) was over 80% on all wafas, regardless of the capacity, comparing very poorly to Microdrive cartridges which nowadays have a failure rate of about 30% in comparison.
+I purchased all the remaining factory stock of wafas from the old BSR warehouse in High Wycombe many boxes of wafas from old factory stock and formatted and tested every single one before offering them on the website.
+Failure rate (through the tape snapping) was over 80% on all wafas, regardless of the capacity, comparing very poorly to Sinclair Microdrive cartridges which nowadays have a failure rate of about 20% in comparison.